A Beating Heart

 He was up seconds later with just a few scratches and bruises.
 The poor girl didn’t get up.
 She crashed into the pavement headfirst, denting her helmet and severely fracturing her skull.
 When the group saw her limp body in the middle of the street, they felt a collective hollow in the pits of their stomachs.

 Helpless and motionless she now laid before me, the deep sorrow now in my gut.
 Two hours ago she putting on mascara and lip gloss, sending silly texts to her friends and full of life.
-Was she now she was gonna be a painted corpse?
-Even a doctor will never get used to that.
+Now she teetered at the edge of death.

 I was tasked with the grim responsibility of deciding whether she was dead or alive.
 Most people don’t realize, but in medicine, there is no single moment of death, since organs can shut down at different rates.
 The physician must play God, pronouncing death based on best practices and experience.
 There is a literal checklist of tests to judge if a person is alive or not.
 In this case, I was looking for brain-death, a common medical standard for mortality, where the brain is irreparably damaged yet the other organs still function.